-We design, manufacture, integrate, refurbish, service, distribute and sell electric power systems, distributed energy resources, used and new power generation equipment and mobile EV charging solutions.
+We design, manufacture, integrate, refurbish, service, distribute and sell electric power systems, distributed energy resources, power generation equipment and mobile electric vehicle ("EV") charging solutions.
 Our products and services are sold to a broad range of customers in the utility, industrial and commercial markets.
 Our customers include, but are not limited to, electric, gas and water utilities, data center developers and owners, EV charging infrastructure developers and owners, and distributed energy developers.
 We are headquartered in Fort Lee, New Jersey and operate from three (3) additional locations in the U.S. for manufacturing, service and maintenance, engineering, and sales and administration.

-The Company intends to grow its business through continued internal product development and expansion of our engineering, sales and marketing personnel.
+We intend to grow our business through continued internal investments in product development and expansion of our manufacturing, engineering, sales and marketing personnel.

 Our operations are divided into two reportable segments: T&D Solutions segment and Critical Power segment.
-Our T&D Solutions business provides equipment solutions, including e-Bloc, that help customers effectively and efficiently protect, control, transfer, monitor and manage their electric energy requirements.
+Our T&D Solutions business provides equipment solutions that help customers effectively and efficiently protect, control, transfer, monitor and manage their electric energy requirements.
 These solutions are marketed principally through our PCEP brand name.
-Our Critical Power business provides customers with our suite of mobile E-BOOST© EV charging solutions, new and refurbished power generation equipment and all forms of service and maintenance on our customers' power generation equipment.
+Our Critical Power business provides customers with our suite of mobile e-Boost© EV charging solutions, power generation equipment and all forms of service and maintenance on our customers' power generation equipment.
 These products and services are marketed by our operations headquartered in Minnesota, currently doing business under both the Titan and Pioneer Critical Power brand names.